Jah Ying Chung

 Chung recently partnered with Faunalytics, for a ground-breaking two-phase study that asked animal advocates what they thought were effective strategies and then asked the same of consumers.
 According to Faunalytics: “After seeking input from members of the farmed animal protection community in China, we conducted focus groups regarding the attitudes of Chinese consumers towards meat consumption, the concept of farmed animal welfare, different types of messaging and strategies for encouraging movement growth.”
 What the study found was, in part, that Chinese consumers are most concerned with farmed animal welfare due to reasons around food quality and food safety.
 “Products labeled as higher-welfare are more trusted, while lower-quality products are associated with a range of concerns, including animals being raised in unsanitary conditions, and the use of hormones, antibiotics, and GM products on farms,” according to the study’s key findings.

-Jah Ying Chung, a food researcher in China, smiles as she selects vegetables from the display inside a store that sells produce.
+Jah Ying Chung, a food systems researcher and entrepreneur in China, smiles as she selects vegetables from the display inside a store that sells produce.
 Jah Ying is the co-founder of The Good Growth Co., which researches Chinese consumers’ attitudes toward food and works in the plant-based/alternative protein and animal welfare spaces.
-Hong Kong, China, 2022. #unboundproject / We Animals Media
+Hong Kong, China, 2022. #unboundproject / We Animals

 Further, the study also found that “animal welfare was not generally seen as a foreign concept.
 Contrary to what some China-based advocates suspected in our Phase 1 report, we found that most participants exposed to the concept and details of provisions for animal welfare did not generally see it as something foreign, Western, or associated with foreign values.”